marsmiaMIA/Wav-silencer-Script/README.md

 A simple `.bat` script that silences `.wav` files using FFmpeg.

 ## What it does
-This script processes `.wav` audio files and outputs a silent version so that you dont have to use audio editing software.
+This script overrides `.wav` audio files and makes them silent so that you dont have to use audio editing software.

 ## Requirements